 Little Red Hen

-In this lesson students will use the story The Little Red Hen to learn about wheat production and bread making.
-Students will thresh their own wheat and grind it into flour to make bread.
+Students use the story The Little Red Hen to investigate wheat production and bread making.
+Students thresh their own wheat and grind it into flour to make bread.

 - The Little Red Hen story